FREQUENTLY ASKED QUESTIONS

 Can I stay with my dog ?

-Generally it is better not to as I find that dogs are much better behaved when the owner is not around to distract them (not unlike children!)
+Generally it is better not to as I find that dogs are much better relaxed when the owner is not around to distract them (not unlike children!)
 The exceptions to this rule are if your dog suffers with fits, is very elderly/infirm or is extremely nervous.

 Will my dog be muzzled ?